LCAV/dsp-labs/docs/linear-prediction/implementation.md

 In fact, it is possible to use the same function for "vanilla" and LPC granular synthesis pitch shifting.
 We can do this by introducing a boolean variable `use_LPC`.

-Below, we provide the ***incomplete*** `process` function, which is provided to you in [this script](https://github.com/LCAV/dsp-labs/blob/master/scripts/linear-prediction/granular_synthesis_LPC_incomplete.py).
+Below, we provide the ***incomplete*** `process` function, which you can find in [this script](https://github.com/LCAV/dsp-labs/blob/master/scripts/linear-prediction/granular_synthesis_LPC_incomplete.py).
 In this same file, you will also find the code to run LPC granular synthesis on an audio file.

 ```python